dsrichard97/bls-OC-economic-data-pipeline/README.md

 To understand why this architecture was built, we apply the **5 Focusing Steps of the Theory of Constraints** to our data operations:

 1. **Identify the Constraint:** Manual data extraction and spreadsheet management are our system bottlenecks.
-Analysts waste valuable hours and dollars(\$$$) gathering data instead of performing analysis.
+Analysts waste valuable hours and dollars($) gathering data instead of performing analysis.Reporting purposes is good to use excel sheets, however, run to issues due to scalability for others to use/view to be strategic in operations.
 2. **Exploit the Constraint:** Automate the entire `Extract` phase using the BLS API so external data is pulled instantly with zero manual effort.
 3. **Subordinate Everything Else:** Align downstream scripting and storage so they run automatically on a fixed schedule, ensuring non-bottleneck processes don't create excess work or data duplication.
 4. **Elevate the Constraint:** Implement bulk `UPSERT` operations and robust Python pipelines to handle high-frequency data ingestion securely without hitting rate limits or crashing.